Here’s why you should be using an air purifier—stat

 Air purifiers for allergy sufferers

-If your main concern is soothing allergies and the symptoms that come with it, air purifiers that use HEPA filters are a good choice.
+If your main concern is soothing allergies and their symptoms, air purifiers that use HEPA filters are a good choice.

 “This is sufficient for most allergies, such as bacteria and molds, the sizes [of which] are generally in micrometer range,” Wang says.
 Large particles like pet hair and dander can easily be caught by HEPA filters.

-Just remember that while HEPA filters can filter out a lot of pollutants like mold, dust, dust mites, and airborne bacteria, it won’t capture particles smaller than 0.3 microns (like pollutants that come in gas form, for example).
+Just remember that while HEPA filters can filter out a lot of pollutants like mold, dust, dust mites, and airborne bacteria, but it won’t capture particles smaller than 0.3 microns (like pollutants that come in gas form, for example).

 Additionally, while HEPA and other fibrous filters capture these pollutants, they don’t destroy them—this means that regular upkeep and maintenance of your HEPA filters is key for them to function and protect properly.